 The Space Museum

-As I slip the appropriate DVD into the player, I sigh.
+As I slip the DVD into our PS3, I sigh.
 Loudly.

 Sue: That doesn’t sound very promising.

-I shudder and then I ask to Sue to imagine watching The Sensorites again – right now – and she nods sympathetically.
+I shudder.
+And then I ask to Sue to imagine watching The Sensorites again – right now – and she nods sympathetically.

-Having said all that, the opening episode bamboozles Sue nicely.
-There’s a great bit were she describes the Morok guards as having worse peripheral vision than the Daleks, and she’s impressed when it turns out that our heroes are actually invisible.
-The reveal of the Dalek exhibit itself genuinely shocks her and she isn’t surprised that Vicki doesn’t know what an infamous invading alien race would looks like; we are both teachers and we’ve encountered plenty of students who don’t know who Hitler was, so it’s not impossible, just tremendously sad.
+Having said that, the opening episode bamboozles Sue nicely.
+There’s a great moment where she describes the Morok guards as having even worse peripheral vision than the Daleks, and then she has to take it all back when it turns out that our heroes are actually invisible.

 Me: Yeah, it’d be a nightmare if they stopped doing the historicals.